Simultaneous Reconstruction and Uncertainty Quantification for Tomography

 \section{Introduction}

 Tomographic imaging refers to the reconstruction of a 3D object from its 2D projections by sectioning the object, through the use of any kind of penetrating wave, from many different directions.
-It has had a revolutionary impact in a number of fields ranging from biology, physics, and chemistry to astronomy \cite{maire2014quantitative,sharif2020comprehensive}.
-The technique requires an accurate image reconstruction, however, and the resulting reconstruction problem is an ill-posed optimization problem because of insufficient measurements \cite{di2017joint}.
-A direct consequence of ill-posedness is that the reconstruction does not have a unique solution.
-Therefore, quantifying the solution quality is challenging, given the absence of ground truth and the presence of measurement noise.
-Moreover, ill-posedness creates a requirement for regularization that imports new parameters to the problem.
-Regularization parameter choice can lead to substantial variations in reconstruction, and ascertaining optimal values of such parameters is difficult without availing oneself of ground truth \cite{antil2020bilevel}.
+It has shown revolutionary impacts in a number of fields ranging from biology, physics, and chemistry to astronomy \cite{maire2014quantitative,sharif2020comprehensive}.
+The technique requires an accurate image reconstruction, however, the resulting reconstruction problem is ill-posed due to insufficient and noisy measurements \cite{di2017joint}, in that there is no unique reconstruction.
+Therefore, quantifying the solution quality is critical but challenging.
+Traditionally, ill-posedness is tackled using regularization techniques that incorporate prior knowledge.
+However, regularization choices including the type of regularizer and its corresponding weight can be difficult and lead to substantial variations in reconstruction, especially in the absence of ground truth \cite{antil2020bilevel}.

-The transition from an optimization perspective on tomographic inversion to a Bayesian statistical perspective can provide a useful reframing of these issues.
-In particular, the ill-posedness of the optimization view can be replaced by quantified uncertainty in the statistical view, whereas regularization now appears in the guise of parameter estimation.
-A natural loss function also becomes available---the likelihood function---that can be used to tune parameters without knowledge of ground truth, based only on data fit.